 Amy Todisco here.
-Your “Go to Gal” for all things green.
-I help health conscious people reduce their exposure to toxic chemicals from every day household products and practices so that they can feel more control and improve/preserve their good health.
-This information comes from my 20+ years experience walking the talk.
+For the past 20+ years I’ve been your “Go to Gal” on the whys and hows of living a healthier greener life based on personal experience.
+I’ve helped people reduce their exposure to toxic chemicals from every day household products and practices so that they can feel more control and improve/preserve their good health.

-My journey started when I was pregnant with my fabulous daughter, Diana, over 20 years ago.
+I worked in my first health food store at age 16 in NYC.
+But, my journey really got underway when I was pregnant with my fabulous daughter, Diana, over 21 years ago.
 While reading the book, The Nontoxic Baby, in 1992, I had questions, such as, “Why are there toxic chemicals in every day household products, including our food?
 How can this be legal?
 Can they affect my health, or my baby-to-be?”

 I soon found out that, yes, there are toxic synthetic chemicals in every day supermarket brand household products.
 What’s worse though is that some of those same chemicals are in the brands marketed as “natural” and “organic” that you find in natural food stores.
 This was too much for me to accept.
 So, this conscientious mother-to-be went on a research crusade to find out which products really were natural and nontoxic.
 Not an easy task.
 And, as someone who can’t help but share what I’ve learned with others, I’ve been doing just that ever since.